Moodys19/ADL-Hallucination-Detection/README.md

 The number of epochs used for training remained unchanged at 20, with an early stopping mechanism triggered after 5 consecutive epochs without improvement.
 While the model took longer to converge in this iteration (11 epochs compared to 7 in Assignment 2), the overall results remained similar.
 However, inference yielded noticeably better outcomes, as initial inference experiments with the previous model always resulted in a non-hallucination detection.
 A closer discussion of the results and inference can be found in the report [TODO HIER DAS FILE LINKEN].

 Due to the tight time frame and the primary focus on document-level detection, only limited experimentation with token-level detection was possible.
+The small amount of experimentation can be found in the `Ext-Experimentation` folder, though **this does not count as part of the submission but only as an addition**.
 Implementing token-level detection, along with extending the approach to include SEPs, would require a highly detailed data cleansing process to address the challenges posed by the LLM in generating accurate tokens, as well as a more refined tokenization strategy.
 However, these steps were not feasible within the available time frame.

 ## Inference using REST API and Webapp